jaredgendron/jaredgendron.github.io/_projects/RoboticArm.md

 ## Description

 In this project, I was responsible for designing the complete control system of a robot featuring 3.5 degrees of freedom.
-It was a great learning experience where I gained insights into control engineering, software development, and how theory and practice come together.
+It was a great learning experience where I gained insights into control engineering, firmware development, and how theory and practice come together.

 ![Current Driving PCB](/assets/images/RoboticArm/robot.png)